emf-creaf/medfate/reference/forest.md

   - `Z95`: Depth (in mm) corresponding to 95% of fine roots.

+Optionally, it can also contain information about the herb layer, seedling layer and seed bank:

 - `herbCover`: Percent cover of the herb layer (optional).

 - `herbHeight`: Mean height (in cm) of the herb layer (optional).

+- `seedlingBank`: An optional data frame containing seedling/sapling information with the following columns:

+  - `Species`: String with species (taxon) name or a non-negative integer for tree species identity (i.e., 0,1,2,...) matching SpParams.

+  - `Percent`: Amount of seedling in relation to full seedling bank (in
+    %).

+  - `Age`: A numeric vector indicating age of seedlings/saplings in years.

+  - `Z50`: Depth (in mm) corresponding to 50% of fine roots.

+  - `Z95`: Depth (in mm) corresponding to 95% of fine roots.

-- `seedBank`: A data frame containing seed bank information with the following columns:
+- `seedBank`: An optional data frame containing seed bank information with the following columns:

   - `Species`: String with species (taxon) name or a non-negative integer for tree species identity (i.e., 0,1,2,...) matching